mnentwig/forthytwo/fractalsProject/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/XnHhH9rjF9c/0.jpg"
 alt="FPGA demo" width="240" height="180" border="10" /></a>

-Fractal generation is a popular FPGA design challenge.
+Fractal generation is a popular FPGA design exercise.
-For example, Stanford university used it as [lab exercise](https://web.stanford.edu/class/ee183/handouts/lect7.pdf) already in 2002.
+For example, Stanford university used it as [lab assignment](https://web.stanford.edu/class/ee183/handouts/lect7.pdf) already in 2002.
 It must have been around that time that I saw a similar demo on some trade fair, and had the itch to try my hands on it ever since.

 Well, I got around to it eventually.